tanaysd/foundry/docs/adapters.md

 Together, these behaviors ensure the non-streaming tool pathway is type-safe, deterministic, and backed by unit plus contract tests that keep Foundry and provider semantics aligned.

+## Streaming Event Schema

+Streaming adapters standardize incremental updates through a small set of canonical events defined in `foundry.core.adapters.stream`:

+- `TokenEvent` — textual deltas emitted as the assistant streams a reply.
+Each event carries the partial `content` along with an `index` indicating its order.
+- `ToolCallEvent` — incremental tool invocation payloads.
+The `args_fragment`
+  accumulates JSON chunks until `is_final=True` signals the complete call.
+- `ToolResultEvent` — responses produced by previously announced tool calls.
+- `FinalEvent` — the terminal assistant message plus optional `total_tokens` accounting metadata.

+A provider-specific `StreamNormalizer` converts raw transport chunks into a `List[StreamEvent]` (a union of the above dataclasses).
+The `BaseStreamIterator` consumes those chunks and buffers normalized events so that `async for` consumers observe a deterministic sequence regardless of how the provider batches updates.
+The iterator:

+1. Requests raw chunks via the subclass-provided `_get_next_chunk()` method.
+2. Awaits the normalizer's `normalize_chunk()` coroutine and enqueues the resulting events.
+3. Automatically calls `close()` once a `FinalEvent` is emitted or the provider signals exhaustion, guaranteeing that adapters release underlying resources.

+This shared scaffolding keeps streaming adapters lightweight—future implementations only need to provide a chunk source and normalizer to integrate with the broader Foundry event pipeline.